Hi there, we’re pleased to welcome you to another engaging session on nursing!

 Ault-gerontology nurse practitioner is another specialty that allows nurses to bond with their patients.

-The patient care is holistic and consistent; you have to care for the person over a long period to make them psychologically and emotionally stable.
+Patient care is holistic and consistent; you have to care for the person over a long period to stabilize them psychologically and emotionally.

 Nurses in this specialty earn an annual average of $90,102 yearly.